 Please bring a mask when hiking so you could pop it on when passing other people and maintain 6 feet from others.
 I’d recommend reading our how to travel responsibly in California guide.
 One of the few things to consider when visiting is wildlife, especially if you plan to go backpacking.
 It is bear country, so be bear aware when hiking.
 And as always

-Where to Stay in Lassen Volcanic National Park
+Where to Stay Near Lassen Volcanic National Park

 There are a few options for your stay in the area.
 We opted to rent a Westfalia using Outdoorsy.
 It was such a wonderful experience and a great way to explore the park.
 The benefit of having the Westfalia was that we had a kitchen/fridge with us at all times.
 We parked at a campsite south of the park and will share details below: